 TAKE POSITIVE ACTION

 The important take away here is this: If you care about water conservation and you want to eat meat and animal products, leading research shows that pasture-based livestock systems use less ground- and surface-water resources (and generally rely much more on rainfall than irrigated water) and offer a very minimal pollution risk when compared to industrial livestock systems.
-Perhaps the most important consideration is that where rainwater falls on grassland that would be otherwise unsuitable for crop production, pasture-raised cattle (or sheep or goats) still represent the most efficient—if not the only—way to produce nutritious food from this land.
+Perhaps the most important consideration is that where rainwater falls on grassland that would be otherwise unsuitable for crop production, pasture-raised cattle (or sheep, goats or bison) still represent the most efficient—if not the only—way to produce nutritious food from this land.
 Remember: rain will still fall on grassland (or any land, for that matter) whether the farmed livestock are there to graze or not.
-By choosing meat and livestock products from pasture-based or grassfed systems, you are supporting a far more water-friendly production system.
+When you choose meat and livestock products from pasture-based or grassfed systems you are supporting a far more water-friendly production system.

 While some reports indicate it might take less water to produce a pound of pork or chicken compared to industrial beef, it is important to remember that WFN data clearly shows that “animal farming puts the lowest pressure on freshwater systems when dominantly based on crop residues, waste and roughages.”
 In other words, when it comes to water use, grassfed and pasture-based systems are still the best choice.
 But there are also wider considerations.
 For example, we know industrial poultry and pork systems create huge quantities of toxic waste that not only present a significant pollution threat to water sources, but results in vast greenhouse gas emissions.
 Just like feedlot beef cattle, industrial pigs and chickens are wholly reliant on a high-grain diet—and that grain needs a lot of water to grow, frequently abstracted from river, wells and other water sources.
 And we know all industrial livestock systems raise big questions about animal welfare and human health (think antibiotic abuse).